 New Westminster has a farmers market on Thursdays.
-There also used to be a Downtown Vancouver Farmers Market and one on Granville Island too, but not in 2020.
+There also used to be a Downtown Vancouver Farmers Market and one on Granville Island too.

 The Vancouver’s Downtown Farmers Market is looking for a new venue, so will hopefully be back in operation by 2021.
-Because of COVID-19, there is also no weekly farmers market on Granville Island this year either.
+Because of COVID-19, there were also no weekly farmers market on Granville Island last year either.

 Vancouver Farmers Markets on Thursdays

 Looking for a great way to buy fresh produce and support local farmers?
-Then take your shopping bags and check out the following:
+Then take your shopping bags and check out the following markets.

 New West Farmers Market

 The New West Farmers Market is a fair-sized market, with up to 50 vendors on a busy day.
 In the summer it can be found at Tipperary Park at the corner of Royal Avenue and Fourth Street (or 315 Queens Avenue) in New Westminster between 3 and 7 pm.
 It usually runs from late May until early October.
 In 2020, however, it started a month early.

 In 2019 the market ran from May 23rd until October 3rd.
 In 2020 it went from April 2nd until early October.

 In addition to the summer farmers market, there is also a smaller winter market which takes place on the first and third Saturdays during the colder months from 11 am to 3 pm in the 600 block of Belmont Street.